Torg Eternity Overview

 As Storm Knights, players will coordinate with the Delphi Council to fight back against the High Lords.
 An adventure may involve the deep exploration of a single invaded area, or may be a madcap race in and out of multiple cosms.
 Some effort will go toward simply foiling their plans — preventing them from gaining new ground or stopping a scheme to tip the balance of power in their favor.
 But it's possible to take back the land as well, by uprooting stelae, powerful artifacts which anchor their reality to ours.
 And at all times a Storm Knight wants to inspire the populace, helping them realize that they can rise up and make a difference . . . or in some cosms, just to help them realize that they're secretly under the High Lord's thumb.

 Let's prove to these monsters that, when they came to our world, they bit off more than they can chew.

 Our Transformed World

-Each High Lord brought their reality - their cosm - with them as they invaded Earth.
+Each High Lord brought their reality — their cosm — with them as they invaded Earth.
 Wherever a cosm has taken root on Earth, reality changes to match it.
-For example, when the American coasts were invaded by the low-tech "Living Land," guns first ceased to work and eventually became spears, and the people became more primitive in nature, though no less intelligent.
+For example, when the American coasts were invaded by the low-tech "Living Land," guns first ceased to work and eventually changed into spears, while the people became more primitive in nature (though no less intelligent).